MSc in Finance - Learning Outcomes

 On completion of this degree, you will be able to:

-• critically assess alternative methods for valuing companies, prepare and evaluate financial projections of projects and carry out sensitivity analysis
+• critically assess alternative methods for valuing companies, prepare and evaluate financial projections of investment projects, and carry out sensitivity analysis

-• calculate cost of capital using different methods, evaluate capital structures that may be applied by companies and the implications of these structures for cost of capital and valuation
+• calculate the cost of capital using different methods, evaluate capital structures that may be adopted by companies, and assess the implications of these structures for the cost of capital and overall valuation

 • construct a portfolio of assets comprising financial securities and manage portfolio risk

-• value various types of derivative securities and use financial risk management techniques and hedge risks
+• value various types of derivative securities, use financial risk management techniques, and hedge risks

-• select, access and evaluate relevant published research and information across a range of areas relevant to finance theory and its application accessed digitally through the OU library and other web-based resources
+• select, access, and evaluate relevant published research and information across a range of areas related to finance theory and its application accessed digitally through the OU library and other web-based resources

-• carry out supervised research in finance areas drawing on the published empirical finance research and doing a dissertation.
+• conduct supervised research in finance, drawing on published empirical finance studies and completing a dissertation.

 Practical and/or professional skills